-If you’ve got the turkey drippings, you can make a savory turkey gravy right before you sit down to eat.
-It takes less than 5 minutes, and will add some flavor to the meal.
+If you’ve got the turkey, you can make this easy homemade turkey gravy from the drippings right before you sit down to eat.
+It takes less than 5 minutes, and is the best turkey gravy to pour over those piping hot mashed potatoes or anything else you want to cover.

 We had a great, but interesting Thanksgiving this year.